 Projection Type and Contrast Ratio

 Sony VPL-VW295ES features its advanced SXRD panel technology, which delivers 4K (4096 x 2160) resolution images that have more than four times the detail of Full HD.
-The natural contrasts between fine details and jagged edges make them incredible clear.
+The natural contrasts between fine details and jagged edges make them incredibly clear.

-JVC’s projectors provide superior picture quality thanks to the precise technology behind the D-ILA technology, which features a 0.3 pixel gap and high intensity for bright, high contrast picture and superior detail.
+JVC’s projectors provide superior picture quality thanks to the precise technology behind the D-ILA technology, which features a 0.3-pixel gap and high intensity for bright, high contrast picture and superior detail.

 HDMI 18 Gbps

 Sony and JVC both have HDMI inputs, which are updated to the latest 18gbps full speed HDMI 2.2.
-This allows the user to connect two HDCP2.2 copy protected devices at the same time, with frame rates of up to 60 frames per second.
+This allows the user to connect two HDCP2.2 copy-protected devices at the same time, with frame rates of up to 60 frames per second.

 With 18gbps speed the motion graphics in both these projectors is worth watch.